 Pictofit.IScene interface and simply set it on the dressing room.

 To to compute and render the virtual try-on we need to call the

 If you use the same webviewer instance on the same page for different usecases make sure to release any existing resources within the dressing room by calling the

 cleanup(): Promise<void> method.

-The creation of avatars, garments and scenes follow the same principle and can be done conveniently using the
+The creation of avatars, garments, scenes and animations follows the same principle and can be done conveniently using the

 Pictofit.IVirtualDressingRoom implementations.
 To locate the resources of e.g. an avatar, you need to provide an object that implements the IAsset interface.
 The following section describes the different options in detail.
 In most cases, the